akira345/php8app-dev/README.md

     (ID:memcache PW:password)

   - Includes Larabel installer and composer.
 If you use, `docker exec -it ...`
-  - Installed MySQL/MariaDB and PostgreSQL13 Clients.
+  - Installed MySQL/MariaDB and PostgreSQL16 Clients.
-  - Installed nodeJS 20.9.0 and yarn 1.22.19.
+  - Installed nodeJS LTS.
   - Enable PHP opcache.
   - With self certificate by port 443.
 (TLSv1.3 Only!!)